Australian Capital Territory Weather, climate and geography

 Warm to hot during the summer months with cool, crisp and clear winters.
 Rainfall occurs throughout the year.
 Canberra averages more hours of sunshine per year than any other capital city in Australia.

-Lightweights during summer months with warmer mediumweight clothes necessary in winter.
-Waterproofing advisable throughout the year, especially in winter.
+Bring lightweights during summer months, and warmer medium-weight clothes are necessary for winter.
+Sunscreen is a must during the hottest periods of the year.
+Waterproofing is advisable throughout the year, especially in winter.
 A coat is necessary during winter months.

-The Australian Capital Territory is found on the western slopes of the Great Dividing Range; spectacular green countryside is ringed by mountains nearly 600m (2,000ft) above sea level.
+The Australian Capital Territory is found on the western slopes of the Great Dividing Range, with spectacular green countryside surrounded by mountains.

 Lake Burley Griffin, a manmade lake, is the centrepiece of this constantly expanding modern capital.
 Hills, trees and greenery remain prominent among the architecture of a city that is attractive, tidy, spacious and efficient as befits the national capital city.